getporter/porter/docs/content/docs/getting-started/install-porter.md

 echo "bash install-bundle.sh"
 ```

+> Note: Mixins are not currently included in the air-gapped-bundle.

 ## Canary

 Install the most recent build of Porter and the [exec mixin] from the main branch.